 A Complaint is Filed (The Beginning of a Lawsuit)

 The complaint is the beginning of a lawsuit for a personal injury case.
-A case will be filed by your attorney in the correct civil court and will have information on the plaintiff’s case against the defendant.
+Your attorney will file a case in the correct civil court and will have information on the plaintiff’s case against the defendant.
 Usually, the complaint will have the parties that are involved and all of the related facts for the legal claims.
 A summons will also be filed to let the defendant know they are being sued.

 Defendant Responds (Answers)